 Educational technology is rapidly expanding in the Christina School District and is expected to continue.
 The Christina School District believes that it is essential that all users of district technology understand both the benefits and the responsibilities associated with technology usage.
 Instructions for implementing the district's Acceptable Use Agreement will be provided by administrators, teachers, or library staff, whichever is applicable.
 Christina School District educational technology is defined as any device which is capable of or necessary for the transmission, reception, or storage of data in the form of text, pictures, video, or audio which is owned by the district for the purpose of instruction or the support of education.
 Examples of educational technology include but are not limited to computers, peripherals, (such as monitors, printers, scanners, CD-Rom towers, etc.), networked devices, televisions, audio-visual devices, recorders, copiers, fax machines, display devices, software, assistive technology devices, and telephones.
 It also includes the use of the Internet, which connects millions of computers worldwide, as well as all computers, networks, databases, information systems, and electronic instructional systems provided by the Christina School District.
-This agreement encompasses all student, staff, and community use of technology systems provided by the Christina School District.
-All students, staff, and community members who use Christina School District educational technology in any form are required to sign off acknowledging that they have read and understood the Acceptable Use Agreement clause.
+All students, staff, and community use of technology systems provided by the Christina School District.
+All students, staff, and community use Agreement clause.
 The use of district technology is a privilege - not a right.

-The Christina School District has initiated a 1:1 (one-to-one) Technology Plan where students have the opportunity to receive a school-issued device for learning.
+The Christina School District has initiated a 1:1 (one-to-one) Technology Plan where students have the opportunity to receive a schoolissued device for learning.
 A separate 1:1 Technology Initiative Agreement must be signed prior to receiving the device.
 A fee for this service and/or repair will be specifically stated on the 1:1 Agreement.